TranslationalBioinformaticsUnit/A-Primer-on-Transformers-in-Single-Cell-Genomics/README.md

   - **Linux**: Tested and fully supported.
 Ensure you have Python installed, along with pip for package management.
   - **macOS**: Tested and fully supported with similar requirements as Linux.

-For the best experience, especially when working with large datasets, a minimum of 8 GB of RAM is recommended.
-If running locally, Python 3.6 or later is required, and installation of necessary Python packages as described in the [Installation Guide](#installation-guide) section of this README.

 Feel free to explore the notebook, experiment with the code, and dive deeper into the transformative application of Transformers in genomics!